Dzo Jongo I | 6270m

 - All regular scheduled air transportation in Leh.

-- All group gear such as tents, stoves and pots/pans, fuel, ropes, snow, ice & rock protection, VHF radios (we have a base station in our base camp and climbers carry handheld VHF radios), oxygen and other medical items if necessary.
+- All group gears such as tents, ropes, snow, ice & rock protection, oxygen and other medical items if necessary.

 - Climbing permits fee.